astrogad/iPendel/README.md

 🔧 **In Progress**

-The core hardware has been assembled, and basic LQR control has been implemented.
-Stabilization is _marginally_ functional - the pendulum can balance at its unstable equilibrium point when manually positioned and released, at which point the control loop begins to take over.
+The core hardware has been assembled, and a basic LQR controller has been implemented.
+Stabilization is _marginally_ functional - the pendulum can balance at its unstable equilibrium point when manually positioned and released, at which point the control loop begins to take over. **However, the pendulum is very sensitive to disturbances** - even a slight touch or vibration of the tabletop (on which it stands) can cause it to topple.
 Further optimization (especially in tuning and modeling) is ongoing.

 ---

 ## Future Work

-- Implement hardware and software improvements to increase robustness against external disturbances
+- Implement hardware and software improvements to increase robustness against external disturbances.
 - Go from the breadboard-wired prototype to a proper custom PCB design, and possibly tweak the controller to incorporate the resulting changes in the dynamics.
+- Incorporate stand-up control into the simulation and the code.

 ---